agawronski/datasciencecoursera/getting_cleaning/course_project/submission/README.txt

 In order to explore the process download the dataset by using this link: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-To obtain the output provided for submission the raw data was originally downloaded on September 15, 2014?
-1:57:38 PM from the link provided above.
-The link to the website where the data originate is available in the code book.
+To obtain the output provided for submission the raw data was originally downloaded on September 15, 2014 1:57:38 PM from the link provided above.

 After you have dowloaded and unizpped the contents: